 When device gets in to beacon region, campaign will trigger with 60 seconds delivery delay.

-When device gets in to beacon region, campaign will trigger only once.
+When device gets in to beacon region, campaign will be Send only once.

 As opposed to Scheduling, Delivery Timing will work if the user enters beacon proximity region before the delivery time.
 Moreover, the user doesn't have to be in the proximity range to receive a notification.
 The classic use case for this feature would be sending out post-event surveys to attendees who are already at home.
 Another one would be to deliver campaigns only once at a certain point in time.